 Steve Heinrichs was found guilty of criminal and civil contempt of court in the Supreme Court of British Columbia in Vancouver on Aug.
 8, 2018, and was sentenced to seven days in provincial jail.
 He was immediately taken into custody and transferred to the North Fraser Institute in Coquitlam to serve his sentence.
+(Aug.
+13, 2018, update: According to a post on Heinrichs’s Facebook page, he was released from jail on Sunday afternoon, Aug.
+12.)

 The day before, Heinrichs, the director of Indigenous-Settler Relations for Mennonite Church Canada, pleaded not guilty to the charge that was laid as a result of his solidarity action on April 20 in Burnaby with the Tsleil-Waututh land defenders who are resisting the expansion of Kinder Morgan’s Trans Mountain pipeline.
 (That action, he wrote in his “Burnaby Mountain Prayer Witness” document, “effectively blocked construction at the site for the day,” which led to his arrest.)
 He read a statement in court, explaining the motivations for his action, and how, in his mind, it was not in contempt of court or “the rule of law,” but in defence of fundamental Indigenous human rights.